keu/docs/astro/log-in-to-astro.md

 If SSO is enabled for your domain, then you can enter your email on the `https://cloud.astronomer.io` login page and click **Continue** to access Astro through your IdP login page.

 ### I no longer see the option to login with a username and password.
-Is that expected?
+Is this expected?

 If SSO is enabled for your email domain, then authenticating with a username and password is no longer an option.
 This allows your team to manage users only through your IdP.